davidmcglashan/stringhorse/README.md

 ## Philosophy

 Stringhorse is a text manipulation tool that works programmatically but stops short of being a full blown scripting language or regexp handler.
+You get three text panes.
+Paste the source text into the left and write your command recipe into the middle.
+The output will appear in the right.

 Commands mostly don't have cutesy or UNIX-y names like sed or grep.
 You can work out what some commands do from the characters in their name …